Reviewed by Lisa Blohm, PhD, MSN, RN

 - Hello, Sunshine!!
 Some good ‘ol natural Vitamin D works wonders when you’ve got PMS.
 Get yourself outside and enjoy some sunshine — after you’ve applied sunscreen, of course.
 Vitamin D, when combined with plenty of sleep, has been shown to help reduce PMS symptom pain.
 Seriously.
 If you’re wondering how to relieve PMS symptoms naturally, the answer just might be as easy as the sun!

 - Get Emotional Support: Emotional and mental symptoms make up a large portion of the PMS experience for many women.
 And it’s just as important to pay attention to these changes as it is to tune into physical symptoms!
 When you’ve got PMS, make sure you have some emotional support.
-Whether you choose to speak with a therapist, or you’ve got a great group of friends you can vent to, the important thing is to explore your emotions and mental wellness during your menstrual cycle.
-This cycle is an excellent time for you to go within and do some mental and emotional self-care.
+Whether you choose to speak with a therapist, or you’ve got a great group of friends you can vent to, the important thing is to explore those emotional highs and lows during the PMS period.
+Use this time as the perfect excuse for some extra self-care!

 You know diet plays a major role in your overall health and wellness so it will hardly come as a surprise to you that it’s also key when easing a specific health condition.
 There are changes you can make, starting with the food you eat, that may help with PMS symptoms.

 - Eat A Balanced Diet All The Time: When it comes to PMS, it’s important to eat a balanced diet — and not just during or ‘near’ that time of the month.
 When you consume the nutrients your body needs to thrive, all the time, you help support your overall health and wellness.
 And that can help prevent PMS mood swings and physical symptoms from cropping up in the first place!